zkLinkProtocol/zklink-intent-url/docs/develop.md

     <img src="./img/on-magic-link-created.png" width="300">
   </div>

-  In the image above, we can see that after creating an inactive Magic Link, the transaction returned by `onMagicLinkCreated` is constructed and sent as an on-chain transaction.
+  In the image above, we can see that after creating a Magic Link, the transaction returned by `onMagicLinkCreated` is constructed and sent as an on-chain transaction.

 ### 4. Switch `env`
 We offer two environment variables, `dev` and `prod`, that allow you to configure contract addresses or settings for both environments.
 The env variable for the **dev** branch is set to `dev`, while the env variable for the **main** branch is set to `prod`.
 In the **dev** branch, you can test with the test-network's magicLink, and once the code is merged into the main branch, it will read the mainnet network's contract configurations.